 The first complete survey of the work of the great American artist, Philip Guston.
 Driven and consumed by art, Guston painted and drew compulsively and talked about it with an unrivalled passion and fluency.
 Robert Storr maps Guston’s career, providing an accessible and revealing analysis of his work.
 The book also contains talks and writings by Guston himself that evince his approach to drawing and love of old masters, as well as an in-depth chronology.
 Extensively illustrated with all the artist’s best-known works, many lesser-known and previously unpublished, the book will also include photographs of the artist at home, at work, at exhibitions and with other artists.

-Robert Storr is Dean of the Yale School of Art and author of numerous catalogs, articles, and books on major 20th- and 21st-century artists.
-He was the first American to be visual arts director of the Venice Biennale and has been researching and writing on Philip Guston for over three decades.
+Robert Storr, art critic, curator and artist, is the former Dean of Yale School of Art and senior curator in the Department of Painting and Sculpture at the Museum of Modern Art, New York.
+He has been visual arts director of the Venice Biennale and has researched and written on Philip Guston for over three decades.

 |Rights||Europe (excluding Netherlands, Belgium, Germany, Austria, Switzerland), Middle East, South Africa, Swaziland, Lesotho, Namibia, Botswana and Zimbabwe|